 The three areas of concentration correlate to certification:

 - Building administration concentration (principal)

 - Teacher Leader (Does not lead to certification)

-Those earning an endorsement do not complete the 3 hours of electives included in the master's degree.
+Those earning an endorsement do not complete the 3 hours of electives or the Comprehesive Exam included in the master's degree.
 Those earning a master's degree choose their certification by selecting the 12 hour concentration.

 Those only earning or adding an endorsement complete any required courses not previously taken along with their concentration, but they usually apply to the program as Unclassified in Educational Leadership.